 In order to keep that harmful law intact, Flynn shelled out a whopping $870,000 to defeat Proposition 10, which sought to repeal Costa-Hawkins and allow communities to limit excessive rent increases.
 He joined a long list of corporate landlords who funded the effort to stop Prop 10, including Blackstone CEO Stephen Schwarzman and Equity Residential co-founder Sam Zell.

-Flynn will undoubtedly shell out more big bucks to oppose the Rental Affordability Act, the 2020 ballot measure that seeks to expand rent control in California.
+Flynn is already shelling out more big bucks to oppose the Rental Affordability Act, the 2020 November ballot measure that expands rent control in California.

 Flynn’s track record shows why he’s one of the most notorious landlords in the Bay Area.